 If you’re living with the human immunodeficiency virus (HIV), it’s important to remember that an HIV diagnosis doesn’t have to keep you from doing what you love and living an active life.
-While HIV may affect your physical health, you can still be an athlete in whatever way feels right to you.
+While HIV may affect your physical health, you can still be an athlete in whatever way works for you.

 Sports legends Earvin “Magic” Johnson and Arthur Ashe are among the famous athletes whose HIV-positive disclosures sparked new conversations about living with the condition.
 Check out stories of seven other incredible athletes — both professional and amateur — who show that being HIV-positive hasn’t held them back.
 In fact, it inspires them to keep going, stay active, and spread awareness.